1. Support

 Private locations

-Private locations Beta are where you manage your customer managed private checkpoints once you decided to use those for monitoring inside your firewall.
+Private locations are where you manage your user-managed checkpoints once you decided to use those for monitoring inside your firewall.

-The private locations can be accessed by going to the menu Account setup > Private locations.
+The private locations can be accessed by going to Private locations in the menu.

 screenshot of private locations